mohitk05/my-website/posts/2019/learning-c++.md

 date: 2019-09-06
 ---

 For a long time, I wanted to learn a strictly typed, high performance language which runs close to machine code.
-During my school days, **C** was one of the first languages I was introduced to, and it was unusual to have it during my 7th grade.
+During my school days, **C** was one of the first languages<!-- excerpt --> I was introduced to, and it was unusual to have it during my 7th grade.
 I had absolutely loved writing short programs that would let you interact with the terminal and process some numbers. **C** was there again during my first year of college, with somewhat advanced concepts like pointers and data structures.
 I had always been familiar and comfortable with C type syntax and hence learning other languages like Java and JavaScript wasn't a big deal.

 Learning JS was like eating candy, though.